diem/diem/language/vm/README.md

 ├── cost-synthesis  # Infrastructure for gas cost synthesis ├── src             # VM core files
 ├── tests           # Proptests
-├── vm-genesis      # Helpers to generate a genesis block, the initial state of the blockchain └── vm-runtime      # Interpreter and runtime data types (see README in that folder)
+└── vm-runtime      # Interpreter and runtime data types (see README in that folder)
 ```